 Important information such as blood type, allergies, medical conditions, previous surgeries, ongoing drugs, and more can be accessed securely at the touch of a button.

-- Improving accuracy of diagnoses and health outcomes
+- Improving the accuracy of diagnoses and health outcomes

 - Improving practice communication

-Follow ups sent automatically from the system to patient’s phones improves communication, as well as health care convenience.
-In addition patients can view their medical summary including trends, growth charts, past procedures and lab results.
+Follow-ups sent automatically from the system to patients’ phones improve communication, as well as health care convenience.
+In addition, patients can view their medical summary including trends, growth charts, past procedures and lab results.

 - Improves patient care coordination

-Patients can present themselves for treatment anywhere in the world and let health professionals’ collaborate with you on difficult cases, or in offering 2nd opinion.
+Patients can present themselves for treatment anywhere in the world and let health professionals’ collaborate with them on difficult cases, or in offering 2nd opinion.

 - Providing accurate and complete medical history

-In an era where the internet has given us greater control from planning holidays to managing personal finances, Doctor’s can empower the patients to have the same level of access in order to manage their health records.
+In an era where the internet has given us greater control from planning holidays to managing personal finances, Doctors can empower patients to have the same level of access in order to manage their health records.

 As with all things technology a host of challenges arise and in the case of electronic medical records issues of privacy and security remain on top of this list.
-EMR’s place high priority on patient’s health records by using military grade encryption on par with what you would find at major financial institutions.
+EMRs place a high priority on patients’ health records by using military-grade encryption on par with what you would find at major financial institutions.
 The risk of getting health records hacked from these systems is less likely than the alternative where physical files can be forgotten, lost, ruined in a fire or lack complete information as patients move from doctor to doctor.